Li357/WHS-App/README.md

 - [x] Fix the hamburger menu problem with state and double clicking
 - [x] Update from react-native-swiper to an Android-compatible library
 - [ ] Wait for update on react-native-blur so that the BlurView is rendered with Image, not after
+- [ ] Components apparently don't unmount when navigating.
+Will have to workaround no lifecycle hooks

 Here are some app-OS goals: